Recession Proofing Your Business: 7 Steps to Take Right Now

 Relying on a single product or customer can be risky during a recession.
 Companies should consider diversifying their revenue streams by expanding into new markets or offering new products or services.

 There are many ways to do this, even in a recession.
-A recession-proof business might be one that operates as a joint venture, sharing product development costs and increasing revenues.
+A recession-proof business might be one that operates as a joint venture partnership, sharing product development costs and increasing revenues.
 Or it might mean finding new ways to make money from your existing business, such as launching an e-commerce website or implementing a social media strategy to reach new customers.

 6. Invest in Marketing